aryas1ngh/bigram-llm-scratch/README.md

 - ```train.py``` - Defines the model architecture and hyperparameters and runs training loop.
 - ```app.py``` - Contains the web application made using Flask, which prompts user to enter maximum character length of the generated text, and gives required output.
 - ```app_model.py``` - Defines the same model architecture to be used for instantiation and inference by the web app.
-- ```notebooks/``` contains upyter Notebook having setp-by-step implementation and training of the code.
+- ```notebooks/``` contains Jupyter Notebook having step-by-step implementation and training of the code.
 - ```data/``` contains the raw text file on which the model is trained.

 ## Attention mechanism